arangodb/docs/3.8/aql/functions-bit.md

 ---
 layout: default
-description: AQL offers some bit interpretation functions for calculations
+description: AQL offers some bit manipulation and interpretation functions for bitwise arithmetic
 ---
 Bit functions
 =============

-AQL offers some bit interpretation functions for calculations.
-The following functions are
+AQL offers some bit manipulation and interpretation functions for bitwise arithmetic.
-supported:
+These functions can operate on numeric integer values in the range between 0 and 4294967295 `(2^32) - 1`, both included.
+This allows treating numbers as bitsets of up to 32 members.
+Using any of the bit functions on numbers outside the supported range will make the function return `null` and register a warning.
+The value range for the bit functions is conservatively small, so that no precision loss or rounding errors should occur when the input/output values of bit functions are passed around or sent over the wire to client applications with unknown precision number types.

+The following bit functions are supported:

 BIT_AND()
 ---------

-`BIT_AND(numbersArray) → result``
+`BIT_AND(numbersArray) → result`

 And-combines the numeric values in *numbersArray* into a single numeric result value.